BIRDING IN NORTH PERU: MEGAS BIRDING TOUR

 Lima - Tarapoto and Transfer to Plataforma

 After an early domestic flight from Lima to Tarapoto, we will head to Bella Vista, where our journey to Plataforma (Flor de Café) begins.
-We will travel by 4x4 pickups, as the road can become muddy when it rains.
-Although the route used to be a significant challenge, recent improvements have made it more accessible.
+We will travel by pickups, as the road may can become muddy when it rains.
+Although the route used to be a significant challenge, recent improvements have made it very accessible now.

-Plataforma is renowned for being the most accessible location to observe the exquisite Scarlet-banded Barbet and for the exciting discovery of a new species within the Myrmoderus genus, the reclusive Cordillera Azul Antbird.
+Plataforma is renowned for being the most accessible location to observe the exquisite and highly restricted endemic Scarlet-banded Barbet and for the exciting discovery of a new species within the Myrmoderus genus, the reclusive and isolated Cordillera Azul Antbird (E).
 Both species are among the most spectacular recent discoveries in the New World, with the Barbet being one of the flagship species of Peruvian biodiversity.
+Additionally, and

 In the afternoon, after lunch, we will search for cloud forest mixed-species flocks and make our first attempt to spot the Scarlet-banded Barbet.